xuankimtran/docs-1/pages/katalon-studio/docs/desired-capabilities-settings-webui.md

    </tr>
    <tr>
       <td>enablePersistentHover</td>
-      <td>This capability determines whether persistent hovering is enabled (true by default).<br>Persistent hovering is achieved by continuously firing mouse over events at the last location the mouse cursor has been moved to.</td>
+      <td>This capability determines whether persistent hovering is enabled (true by default).<br>Persistent hovering is achieved by continuously firing the mouse over events at the last location where the mouse cursor has been moved to.</td>
    </tr>
    <tr>
       <td>requireWindowFocus</td>
-      <td>This capability determines whether to require the IE window to focus before performing any user interaction operations (mouse or keyboard events).<br>This capability is false by default but delivers much more accurate native events interactions.</td>
+      <td>This capability determines whether to require the IE window to focus before performing any user interaction operations (mouse or keyboard events).<br>This capability is false by default.</td>
    </tr>
    </tbody>
    </table>